lopezdsr/sql-query/sqlref/sql_reference.md

 Valid query result object types are: `AVRO`, `CSV`, `JSON`, `ORC`, or `PARQUET`.
 Note that object type names are not case sensitive.

-Being able to explicitly specify the location and the type of the result object enables a user to do the following:
+Being able to explicitly specify the location and the type of the result object enables a user to take the following actions:
-* read *raw* data stored in one format, for example, CSV,
+* Read *raw* data stored in one format, for example, CSV
-* cleanse the data using SQL constructs, and
+* Cleanse the data using SQL constructs
-* store the cleansed data using an object type that offers benefits with respect to query performance and storage consumption on Cloud {{site.data.keyword.cos_short}}, for example, a column based object format like Parquet.
+* Store the cleansed data using an object type that offers benefits with respect to query performance and storage consumption on Cloud {{site.data.keyword.cos_short}}, for example, a column based object format like Parquet

 Moreover, a user can explicitly define the way a query result is stored physically on Cloud {{site.data.keyword.cos_short}} by using the *result partitioned clause*.

-As shown in the rail road diagrams, there are three main use cases to define the physical layout of a query's result on Cloud {{site.data.keyword.cos_short}}:
+As shown in the syntax diagrams, there are three main use cases to define the physical layout of a query's result on Cloud {{site.data.keyword.cos_short}}:

 1. Partition by columns, that is so-called Hive-style partitioning.
 2. Partition into buckets, that is, bucketizing the query result, with or without specifying columns.